 Osteoarthritis (OA) is the result of mechanical and biological events that destabilise the normal process of degradation and synthesis of articular cartilage chondrocytes, the extracellular matrix, and subchondral bone.
 It involves the entire joint, including the articular cartilage, subchondral bone, pericapsular muscles, capsule, and synovium.

 The condition leads to loss of cartilage, sclerosis and eburnation of the subchondral bone, osteophytes, and subchondral cysts.
-It is clinically characterized by joint pain, stiffness, and functional limitation.2 There are currently no treatments that have demonstrated to modify disease progression.
+It is clinically characterised by joint pain, stiffness, and functional limitation.2 There are currently no treatments that have demonstrated the ability to modify disease progression.
 Current treatments for OA are focused on the relief of pain symptoms and other physical treatments aiming to improve function – that is, physiotherapy and rehabilitation.

 It is our ambition to stop the progression of Osteoarthritis.

 We therefore see a need for:

 - Development of new solutions that offer better pain relief and/or disease modifying properties.

 All forms of OA are characterised by a loss of cartilage and there is a bidirectional interplay between cartilage, bone and synovial fluid.
 Examples of some of the symptoms that these changes lead to include pain, stiffness, swelling and weakness.3